 Most of the heavy metal pollution in Norway can be classified as long-range, originating from other European countries.
-The last few decades have seen a reduction of this long-range pollution.
-In particular the input of lead has been reduced.
-Emissions from local sources have thus become more important, relatively speaking.
+The last few decades have seen a reduction of this long-range pollution, in particular the deposition of lead.

 Deposition of heavy metals reduced

 In Norway samples of Stair-step Moss (Hylocomium splendens) have been collected from locations throughout the country at five year intervals since 1977.
 This has been carried out to map the deposition of heavy metals.
 Moss takes up pollutants from the air, and is therefore well suited for this purpose.
 The highest concentrations of heavy metals in moss have been found in southern Norway.

 The latest nationwide survey from 2015, shows that there has been a marked drop in concentrations of most heavy metals.
 There is, however, still cause for concern for mercury, because the depositions do not seem to be diminishing.